ncatlab/nlab-content/pages/2/5/1/2/2152/content.md

-> In middle and high schools, analytic geometry refers to elementary methods in the geometry of $n$-dimensional [[Euclidean space]] involving *coordinate calculations*; it is usually combined with linear algebra taught in a geometric way.
+> In middle and high schools, analytic geometry refers to elementary methods in the geometry of $n$-dimensional [[Euclidean space]] involving *[[coordinate]] calculations* (as opposed to [[synthetic geometriy]]); it is usually combined with linear algebra taught in a geometric way.
 Analytic there pertains to the usage of coordinates.
 Here we use analytic for kinds of [[geometry]] based on study of _[[analytic functions]]_ instead.

 +-- {: .rightHandSide}